Why T-shirts Are Hard to Judge Online

 See a realistic visualization and compare styles before checkout.

-Launch the app with this item pre-selected and generate your preview in seconds.
+Launch the app and generate your preview in seconds.

 Yes.
-The preview is generated from your own photo, so you can evaluate how the t-shirt shape, length, and overall silhouette look on you before buying.
+The preview is generated from your own photo, so you can evaluate the shape, length, and overall silhouette of t-shirt on you before buying.

 Yes.
 Any clear product image can be used, including screenshots from marketplaces, retail stores, and social media listings.